pulumi/docs/content/blog/pulumi-azure-2-0/index.md

 ---
 title: "Announcing Pulumi Azure Provider 2.0"
-authors: ["mikhail-shilkov"]
-tags: ["Azure"]
-date: "2020-03-11"
+date: 2020-03-12
 meta_desc: "Announcing the 2.0 release of Pulumi Azure provider and what's new in it."
+authors:
+    - mikhail-shilkov
+tags:
+    - Azure
 ---

-We are happy to announce the release of a new major version of Pulumi Azure provider.
+We are happy to announce the release of a new major version of the Pulumi Azure provider.
 Pulumi Azure 2.0 is based on the [2.0 release](https://www.terraform.io/docs/providers/azurerm/guides/2.0-upgrade-guide.html) of the upstream provider and brings several improvements and breaking changes.

 <!--more-->